notaryproject/notaryproject.dev/content/en/docs/overview.md

 This would allow customers like ACME Rockets to not necessarily know of small vendors like Wabbit Networks, but allow the ACME Rockets engineering team to pull Docker Certified content.
 As ACME Rockets imports the content, scans and validates it meets their requirements, they add an additional ACME Rockets signature, which must exist for any production usage within the ACME Rockets environment.

-#### Registry Persistance and Retrieval
+#### Registry Persistence and Retrieval

-Registry persistance and retrieval are defined through the [OCI distribution-spec][oci-distribution-spec], with [OCI Artifacts][oci-artifacts] capabilities to store non-container images.
+Registry Persistence and retrieval are defined through the [OCI distribution-spec][oci-distribution-spec], with [OCI Artifacts][oci-artifacts] capabilities to store non-container images.
 No additional changes are known at this time.

 #### Registry Discovery